Attendance & Punctuality

 - The Headteacher and Governing Body are responsible for ensuring that the school works in ways which enable its children to achieve at least the national average rates and where possible to exceed them.

 - The Senior Leadership and/or Attendance Officer at each school are responsible for monitoring and responding to patterns of attendance and/or punctuality which impact on a child’s ability to make progress in school.

 - The LA’s (Local Authority) attendance and welfare officer has a duty to monitor registers and punctuality and to respond to concerns by working directly with the school, child and family

 How do we mark and monitor attendance and punctuality?

 The attendance register for all children on the school roll is taken twice a day - at the start of the morning and afternoon sessions.
 For each child, the register is marked either as present, engaged in an approved educational activity away from the school site or absent.
 If the child is absent, the teacher (or person taking the register) will indicate the reasons for absence where known.
+This is a legal requirement that is guided by the government.
 For details of our start and finish times for each school please contact the school office or visit our website at www.brindisheschools.org.